 France has picturesque villages

-France is famous for Paris, but also all the lovely picturesque villages spread around the country.
-Almost anywhere in France, you’ll find gems with cultural and historical charms.
+France is famous for Paris and all the lovely picturesque villages spread around the country.
+You’ll find gems with cultural and historical charms almost anywhere in France.
 The nonprofit organization “Les Plus Beaux Villages de France” (which means the most beautiful villages in France) does a fantastic job promoting rural tourism.

 Eloise lived near Paris before moving to Brisbane (Australia), but you won’t find her often in the city.
 When she is not disconnected underwater or in a national park, she loves sharing travel tips on her blog MyFavouriteEscapes and inspiring people to take care of our beautiful planet.